 -Paying a bit more of rent but living closer to our workplace:

-Instead of living in the outskirts of London where the rent is cheaper for a bigger house, we prefer to have less space but we would hate commuting for longer.
+Instead of living in the outskirts of London where the rent is cheaper and the houses are bigger house, we prefer to have less space but we would hate commuting for hours every day.

 -A good quality, targeted mattress:

-Sleep is crucial for an healthy life overall so I believe it should be the best quality we can afford.
+Sleep is crucial for a healthy life overall so I believe it should be the best quality we can afford.

-I don't spend much for my body as I use natural oils such as coconut or almond oil and they work just fine.
+I don't spend much on my body as I use natural oils such as coconut or almond oil and they work just fine.

 -Good quality shoes and outwear for winter: